Houston police chief backtracks on false story about Astroworld security guard injected with drugs

 “I think we need to make sure that we follow the facts and evidence,” Finner said Saturday before bringing up the rumors of someone injecting attendees.

-Following calls for the Houston Police Department to give the case to an independent investigating agency because their officers were providing security for the event, Finner shared few details about the investigation Wednesday, offering a cautious tone in a press conference.
+Following calls for the Houston Police Department to give the case to an independent investigating agency because their officers were providing security for the event, Finner shared few details about the investigation Wednesday, offering a cautious tone in a news conference.
 Responding to questions about the criminal probe, he said no charges have been ruled out for anyone who may be responsible for the dangerous conditions.
 He also declined to share why the concert wasn’t stopped earlier.

 “I’m not going to discuss timelines because I don’t have all the facts,” he told reporters.

 Finner had previously said that medical staff members at the event told responding officers about the guard having a puncture wound in his neck.
-But days later he said investigators followed up with the guard and were told that wasn’t the case.
+But days later, he said investigators followed up with the guard and were told that wasn’t the case.

 “His story was not consistent with that,” Finner said.
 “He says he was struck in his head, he went unconscious, he woke up in the security tent.
 He says no one injected drugs in him.”